 5. Date of Entry and Payment of Balance of Purchase Price

-Unless otherwise stated in the Special Conditions of Sale, the Purchaser’s Date of Entry shall be shall be the twenty first April, Two Thousand and Twenty One, when the purchase price plus any Value Added Tax due thereon less the deposit shall be paid and the Purchaser shall in writing authorise the release of the deposit to the Seller.
+Unless otherwise stated in the Special Conditions of Sale, the Purchaser’s Date of Entry shall be shall be the Thirtieth Day of June, Two Thousand and Twenty One, when the purchase price plus any Value Added Tax due thereon less the deposit shall be paid and the Purchaser shall in writing authorise the release of the deposit to the Seller.
 For the avoidance of doubt, payment of the balance of the purchase price plus any Value Added Tax due thereon together with such written authorisation on the Date of Entry is an essential condition of the contract.
 Consignation of the balance of the purchase price plus any Value Added Tax due thereon in bank and joint names will not be competent.
 In the event of non-payment of the balance of the purchase price plus any Value Added Tax due thereon on the due date, interest will be payable thereon at a rate of 5 per cent above the base rate of the Royal Bank of Scotland plc from the Date of Entry until paid.
 Notwithstanding the foregoing, in the event that the balance of the purchase price plus any Value Added Tax due thereon together with the interest thereon is not paid or such written authorisation is not issued in either case within 14 days after the Date of Entry, the Seller will be entitled to resile from the contract without liability and in such circumstances, the Purchaser’s deposit will be held to be forfeit without prejudice to the Seller’s right to claim damages for all the loss suffered as a result of the repudiation of the contract by the Purchaser so far as such loss exceeds the deposit forfeited by the Purchaser.